datatrail-jhu/01_chromebookintro/manuscript/07_chromebook_security.md

 ### Chromebook Security quiz

+{choose-answers:4}
 ?
 Which of the following is a good password?

-A) weatherbaltimorefrisbeetacos
+C) weatherbaltimorefrisbeetacos
+C) baltimore4frisbee29weather19
-b) password
+o) password
-c) 12345
+o) 12345
-d) jeffleek
+o) jeffleek
+o) abcd
+o) weather

+{choose-answers:4}
 ?
 Which of the following is not a required characteristic of a good password?

+C) It has lots of numbers and symbols in it
-a) It is long
+o) It is long
-b) It is easy for you to remember
+o) It is easy for you to remember
-c) It is hard to guess
+o) It is hard to guess

-D) It has lots of numbers and symbols in it
+{choose-answers:4}
 ?
 What is two step verification?

-A) When you have to input a password and a security code from your phone to log in.
+C) When you have to input a password and a security code from your phone to log in.
-b) When you have to input just a password to log in
+o) When you have to input just a password to log in
-c) When you have to input just a security code from your phone to log in
+o) When you have to input just a security code from your phone to log in
-d) When you have to click through two pages to get to your password
+o) When you have to click through two pages to get to your password
+o) When you have to include the number two in your password

 {/quiz}